DavidIQ/forumapi/README.md

-# phpBB Forum API
+# Forum API

 ## Installation

 Copy the extension to phpBB/ext/davidiq/forumapi

-Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB Forum API" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Forum API" extension.

 ## License